Deployment

 boltmcp-web-xxxxxxxxxx-xxxxx 1/1 Running 0 2m52s

-boltmcp-migrate-core-xxxxx 0/1 Completed 0 2m14sIf a pod is not starting, check its logs and events:
+boltmcp-seed-xxxxx 0/1 Completed 0 2m14sIf a pod is not starting, check its logs and events:

 kubectl logs -n boltmcp <pod-name>